-Salaries and Expense Account (Amounts in thousands of dollars) Fiscal Year 2018 2019 2020 2021 2022 Budget Authority 3,100 3,100 3,250 3,400 3,400 (President's FY '22 Budget)
+Salaries and Expense Account (Amounts in thousands of dollars)

+Fiscal Year Budget Authority

+2018 3,100

+2019 3,100

+2020 3,250

+2021 3,400

+2022 3,400

-^{}FY 2018-19 appropriations assumed carryover funds for total budgetary resources of \$3.2 million.
+FY 2018-19 appropriations assumed carryover funds for total budgetary resources of \$3.2 million.

-ACUS requests \$3.4 million, including two-year spending authority, to support a full year of agency operations during FY 2022.
-The FY 2022 request is level-funding with FY 2021.
-In fact, FY 2021 was the only instance that ACUS requested an appropriation increase in the past 11 fiscal years.
+ACUS requests \$3.465 million, including two-year spending authority, to support a full year of agency operations during FY 2023.
+The FY 2023 request assumes flat staffing and programming levels.
 Tight control of agency expenditures and effective use of two-year spending authority permitted ACUS to operate on the same baseline budget from FY 2010 through FY 2020.
 However, organic growth in overhead expenses necessitated a small increase in appropriation.
 These include administrative support contracts, annual cost-of-living (COLA) increases for federal employees, added costs for IT and communications systems to comply with the Federal Information Security Management Act (FISMA), and additional agency mandates assigned by Congress, such as the recently enacted Equal Access to Justice Act (EAJA).
-The request of \$3.4 million in FY 2022 would permit ACUS to carry out its statutorily mandated work and to fulfill the agency's mission.
+The request of \$3.465 million in FY 2023 would permit ACUS to carry out its statutorily mandated work and to fulfill the agency's mission.